 The Key to Securing the Best Career Possible

-Published over 3 years ago by Lucy Greenwood
+Published almost 4 years ago by Lucy Greenwood

 There’s something about the New Year that provokes perspective, reassessment and change.
 Going to the gym on 31st of December?
 Probably not.
 But January 1st… that one nights’ sleep makes all the difference.
 It’s silly, but we all do it.
 It’s the same logic as starting something on the infamous ‘tomorrow’ or ‘Monday’.
 It appears we need prompting to consider change – a schedule for which to follow in order to change.